helium/HIP/0077-solana-parameters.md

 ### Proposals

-Solana Governance has the ability to limit the ability to create proposals based on VeToken holdings.
-We propose that the Helium Foundation as well as any entity that holds more than 30M veHNT is allowed to create proposals.
+Solana Governance has the ability to bring proposals to a vote based on VeToken holdings.
+We propose that initially, the Helium Foundation `multisig` is the only one able to bring proposals to a vote.
+This is how the DAO currently functions on the Helium L1.
+A future HIP can open this up to a threshold of VeToken holdings.

 ### Voting Time